xiongchiamiov/virus-td/about.md

 <span class="bio">
 ![James Pearson]({{site.url}}/media/images/pearson.jpg)
 **James Pearson** is a scripting language junkie utterly in love with Python and Ruby.
-Since there is currently no need for those in Virus-TD, he works on the AI opponent.
+Since there is currently no need for those in Crash and Burn, he works on the AI opponent.
 James is also the creator and maintainer of the website.
 </span>

 <span class="bio">